1 Analyse the strengths and weaknesses of your NGO.

-HelpAge International has a section of practical guidelines – on Emergencies, HIV & AIDS, Health & care, and Rights & Advocacy – which you can use for your own training.
+- HelpAge International has a section of practical guidelines – on Emergencies, HIV & AIDS, Health & care, and Rights & Advocacy – which you can use for your own training.

-3 Look for a Mentor – that is, an older person with experience and wisdom who can guide you through the process.
+That is, an older person with experience and wisdom who can guide you through the process.

 4 Look for a Consultant to work with your NGO in institutional development, capacity building etc.

-5 Design a programme of self-directed learning, using Manuals.
+5 Design a programme of self-directed learning, using manuals.

 Two manuals on this site are designed so that workers can meet regularly in a group and teach themselves the necessary skills.
 They are: